Overview

 Use smap functions when:

-igraph-based functions to glycan structures - ✅ You want maximum performance with datasets containing repeated structures
+igraph-based functions to glycan structures. - You want better performance with datasets containing repeated structures.

-- ✅ You’re building custom glycan analysis pipelines
+- You are building custom glycan analysis pipelines.

 While simap functions are convenient for position-aware

-over regular imap functions.
-The inclusion of index
+imap functions.
+The inclusion of index information breaks

 (structure, index) pair unique even when structures are